 - Leadership Development

 - Team Building

 - Presentation Skills and Meeting Facilitation

-For the 2013 academic year, participants may add the National Certification Option.
-This supplemental self-study program strengthens the MWCC Lean Facilitator Program by preparing participants to challenge for a nationally-recognized knowledge exam, jointly sponsored by SME/AME/The Shingo Prize/ASQ.
-Use the option to build an even more widely-recognized and respected Lean Certification.
+For the 2017 academic year, participants may add the National Certification Option.
+This supplemental self-study program strengthens the MWCC Lean Facilitator Program by preparing participants to challenge for a nationally-recognized knowledge exam, jointly sponsored by SME/AME/Shingo Institute/ASQ.
+Use this option to build an even more widely-recognized and respected Lean Certification.

-For more information, or to register, download the 2013 Program Description and Registration Form or contact us.
+For information or to register, download the 2017 LFCP Program Description and Registration Form, or contact us.